alefesouza/dotfiles/archlinux-configuration.md

 [Status Area Horizontal Spacing](https://extensions.gnome.org/extension/355/status-area-horizontal-spacing/) - I like to put the Horizontal Padding to 2.

-[Status Title Bar](https://extensions.gnome.org/extension/1147/status-title-bar/) - I don't to have just the fixed application name on the GNOME top bar.
+[Status Title Bar](https://extensions.gnome.org/extension/1147/status-title-bar/) - I don't like to have just the fixed application name on the GNOME top bar.

 [User Themes](https://extensions.gnome.org/extension/19/user-themes/) - Materia-light-compact as shell theme.